What does Turning Green hope to accomplish?

 We hope to empower and inspire youth everywhere to realize their potential, take action, and affect change.
-We strive to show how interconnected we, as young people of today’s world, are with the each other and the environment.
-Through initiatives like Project Green Challenge and Project Lunch, participants learn how to live and act sustainably, also encouraging schools and communities to do the same!
+We work to engage students in collaboration to enact individual and collective action to change their world.
+Through initiatives like Project Green Challenge, participants learn how to live and act sustainably, while encouraging schools and local communities to do the same!
 We promote conscious decisions across the board.

 Our target demographic is high school and college students, but we work with EVERYONE.
 And yes, we mean everyone.
 From elementary school students to graduates, teachers and parents to politicians and elected officials, chefs and school cooks to chemists and formulators, social entrepreneurs to journalists.
 This is a collaborative, inclusive movement!